Arepas

 Ingredients needed

 • Cornmeal flour.
-I made this with white cornmeal flour but yellow cornmeal flour works just as well.
+I made this with white cornmeal flour, but yellow cornmeal flour works just as well.
 The most important thing is to use pre-cooked cornmeal flour (sometimes labeled as masarepa or arepa flour).
-It’s softer and finely ground, unlike the coarser masa harina (used to make gorditas, tamales, and sopes).
+It’s softer and finely ground, unlike the coarser masa harina.

 • Water.
-The water should be warm, like bath water.
+The water should be warm, like lukewarm water.
+If I’m being pedantic, I’ll use a thermometer and aim for it to be between 90-105F.

 • Salt.
 Regular table salt works great.